ucsd-cse29/fa24/src/week1/index.md

 Labs are graded by participation, based on your attendance and engagement with the lab activity.
 Throughout the lab, you will fill in a shared Google Doc with notes and results from what you try and learn.
 This will be shared with the group of students around you so you have a collective record of your activities (and so we can comment on your progress!)

-Your TA lab lead will share the link to the Google Docs with you at the beginning of the lab.
+Your TA/tutor will share the link to the Google Docs with you at the beginning of the lab.
+When the lab prompts you to write something in the Google doc, be sure to put your name next to your contributions so that we can confirm your participation!

 ## Meet your Group!